FrankBijnen/ExifToolGui/Docs/ReadMe for Developers.txt

 Version 6.2.9

+To overcome scaling issues:
-Changed the TMainMenu to TActionMainMenuBar in Main.pas to overcome scaling issues.
-Reviewed the bitmaps used.
-Created a subdirectory images, old ones are moved to Images_original
+Changed default to DPI_AWARENESS_CONTEXT_PER_MONITOR_AWARE_V2 and Scaled Changed the TMainMenu to TActionMainMenuBar in Main.pas Reviewed the bitmaps used.
+Created a subdirectory images, old ones are moved to Images_original Added a TrayIcon, which display version info and resets window sizes Moved GetFileVersionNumber to ExifToolGui_Utils.pas Added a MonitorDpiChanged event
+Code in MainDefs.pas reviewed, to be able to reset window sizes.
+Added scaling factor to About

+In order to only show hidden files for admins, code has been added to ExiftoolGui_utils to check for Elevated and Admin usage.
+Added 'Administrator:' to caption if applicable.
+Changed TFileStream to ThandleStream in ExifInfo.pas.
+To open the file ourselves with FileOpen, to prevent an exception.

+Fixed typo in BreadcrumbBar directory name

 Frank